-Certification Review Group.
-The group is comprised of AISC staff and supported by Quality Management Company (QMC) technical resources that determine the certification status of Participants and Applicants.
-Please refer to Section 7 for more details.
+Certification Review Group (CRG).
+The CRG is comprised of AISC staff, and determines the certification status of Applicants and Participants The CRG may consult with Quality Management Company (QMC) technical resources when making their decision of the certification status of Participants and Applicants.
+Refer to Section 7 for more details.

 Continuation Audit.
-Audits that continue a remote or site assessment.
+Audits that continue a remote or site assessment to complete the audit.
+Refer to 7.4.2 for more information.